upsidedownlabs/BioAmp-EXG-Pill/docs/overview.md

 #### Documentation:
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+--->

+This page will describe overview of Bio-Amp-EXG-pill.